 You just found a great credit card that offers an awesome signup bonus, like cash back or thousands of free miles.
 The only downside?
 You have to spend thousands within the first three months of opening an account to claim it.

-For example, the Capital One® Venture® Rewards Credit Card has a one-time bonus of 50,000 miles if you spend $3,000 within the first three months of signing up for a credit card.
-That’s a significant reward — it’s worth about $500 — but that $3,000 minimum requirement might sound steep.
+For example, the Chase Sapphire Preferred® Credit Card has a one-time bonus of 60,000 points if you spend $4,000 within the first three months of signing up for a credit card.
+That’s a significant reward — it’s worth about $750 toward travel — but that $4,000 minimum requirement might sound steep.

 While it may feel like you have to go on a mega shopping spree to qualify for the bonus, there’s no need to go into debt to meet the minimum spending requirement.
 In fact, there are six easy ways to meet the requirement without going broke.